ChengyuanCai/MyFirstAngular2App/README.md

 # MyFirstAngular2App
-Learning Angular2 for the first time.
-Upgrading from Angular1!
+Test Application for learning Angular2 for the first time.
+Upgrading from Angular1.